 Traditional Calls To Action

 Before the marketing world became primarily digital, direct mail promotions were popular for engaging with an audience and receiving responses.
-As demonstrated by many print businesses, these CTAs would often take the form of ads and separate inserts attached to the middle pages or would slip out of the magazine.
+As demonstrated by many print businesses, these CTAs would often take the form of ads and separate inserts attached to the middle pages or slip out of the magazine.